Transactions

 3. FINCI sends an authorization webhook to the integrator to request a decision

-4. the integrator approves or declines the transaction if it can respond within the timeout window
+4. the integrator returns success or error if it can respond within the timeout window

-5. FINCI sends the resulting decision back to Mastercard
+5. FINCI sends the resulting authorization response to Mastercard

 In practice, the integrator should expect two steps in the authorization flow:

-• a decision request, where FINCI asks the integrator to approve or decline
+• an initial authorization request, where FINCI asks the integrator for a fast success or error response

-• a follow-up advice message, where FINCI shares the final decision outcome
+• a follow-up authorization advice message, where FINCI confirms the final Mastercard response outcome

 The two message types can be distinguished through the webhook payload:

-• advice message: advice = true and response_code is populated with the final outcome
+• authorization advice confirmation: response_code is populated with the response FINCI sent to Mastercard

 Final outcome codes

-response_code should be interpreted only on advice messages.
+response_code should be interpreted only on the follow-up authorization advice confirmation.

-It represents the final authorization outcome shared back by FINCI after the decision path has completed, including cases where FINCI had to apply the fallback decline outcome.
+It represents the authorization outcome that FINCI actually returned to Mastercard, including cases where FINCI had to apply the fallback decline outcome.

 For implementation and support purposes, the integrator should persist the raw response_code value and also map it to a smaller internal outcome category.